 “The five Ds” is what I call my approach.
 As I traverse my inbox, I complete one of five actions with every email:

 If the email requires a response or an action, and it will take me less than a minute or two, I’ll do it straight away.
 Otherwise, I leave it in the inbox for a second perusal.

 Many of the emails I receive are related to tasks that my business is undertaking.
 If the email can be handled by a team member closer to the project or topic at hand, I’ll delegate the response to that person.
 It’s better to have one single point of contact with the client, after all.

 If the action or response is going to take longer than the time I have right now, I’ll defer processing it and leave it in my inbox for later.
 Typically I set aside at least 20-30 minutes per day for those larger responses or tasks.

 If I’ve dealt with the email or there’s no further action required other than me reading it, I’ll drop it into the appropriate subfolder.
 I typically keep my folder structure minimalist, with just about all email ending up in my “year” folder — for example, “2009” for this year’s emails.
 That way, your inbox is compact and tidy.

 I have been known, however, to hoard emails; the many gigabytes of email I’ve sent and received over the last decade — and still have — proves this.

 If you’re nodding your head and thinking, “That sounds a lot like Dave Allen’s Getting Things Done system,” you’d be correct.
-I haven’t read the book personally, and the approach is my own, but if you’re interested in learning getting, I’ve heard it’s a worthwhile read.
+I haven’t read the book personally, and the approach is my own, but if you’re interested in learning GTD, then I’ve heard it’s a worthwhile read.

-If you find that you treat your inbox like a task list, I’d encourage you to trial this method.
+If you find that you treat your inbox like a task list, I’d encourage you to trial this method of managing email.
 Let me know what you think.